-(1) Includes 232,366 shares beneficially owned by Bruce M. Rodgers Revocable Trust and Carol Linn Gould Revocable Trust, 4,417 shares beneficially owned by BRR Holding, LLC, 1,550 shares beneficially owned by Bruce M. Rodgers IRA, and 100 shares beneficially owned by Carollinn Gould IRA, of which 13,242 shares in the case of Bruce M. Rodgers Revocable Trust and Carol Linn Gould Revocable Trust, 150 shares in the case of BrR Holding, LLC and 390 shares in the case of Bruce M. Rodgers IRA are issuable upon the exercise of warrants to purchase shares of common stock.
+(1)Includes 46,473 shares beneficially owned by Bruce M. Rodgers Revocable Trust and Carol Linn Gould Revocable Trust, 4,417 shares beneficially owned by BRR Holding, LLC, 310 shares beneficially owned by Bruce M. Rodgers IRA, and 20 shares beneficially owned by Carollinn Gould IRA, of which 2,648 shares in the case of Bruce M. Rodgers Revocable Trust and Carol Linn Gould Revocable Trust, 30 shares in the case of BRR Holding, LLC and 78 shares in the case of Bruce M. Rodgers IRA are issuable upon the exercise of warrants to purchase shares of common stock.
 Bruce M. Rodgers is the sole Trustee of the Bruce M. Rodgers Revocable Trust and Carollinn Gould is the sole Trustee of the Carol Linn Gould Revocable Trust.
-Bruce M. Rodgers, Carollinn Gould and their family, including trusts or custodial accounts of minor children of each of Mr. Rodgers and Ms. Gould owns 100% of the outstanding membership interests of BRR Holding, LLC, and therefore Mr. Rodgers and Ms. Gould may be deemed to have shared voting and investment power for all 236,784 shares owned by both Trusts and BRR Holding, LLC.
-Does not include any shares to which Mr. Rodgers may be entitled under his amended and restated employment agreement (as described above) but has not received because of the unavailability of shares under the 2015 Plan.
+Bruce M. Rodgers, Carollinn Gould and their family, including trusts or custodial accounts of minor children of each of Mr. Rodgers and Ms. Gould owns 100% of the outstanding membership interests of BRR Holding, LLC, and therefore Mr. Rodgers and Ms. Gould may be deemed to have shared voting and investment power for all 47,357 shares owned by both Trusts and BRR Holding, LLC.
+This amount excludes 1,800,000 options that are not exercisable within 60 days after the record date of